 6 lectures on: Instabilities, Atmospheric/oceanic fluid mechanics, and Fluid mechanics of planetary cores, including: inertial instabilities driven by libration, precession and tides; their influence in planetary cores and oceans; and vortices and turbulence in the oceans and in the atmospheres of gas giants.

-- Daniel Lecoanet (Princeton University, Princeton, USA)
+- Daniel Lecoanet (Princeton University, USA)

 5 lectures on: Waves in fluids and in stellar interiors, including: sound and MHD waves; interactions between convective and radiative zones in stars; wave driven angular momentum transport; and heat transfer in compressible flows.

-- Gordon Ogilvie (University of Cambridge, Cambridge, Great Britain)
+- Gordon Ogilvie (University of Cambridge, UK)

 6 lectures on: Waves in fluids and in stellar interiors, including: inertial and internal gravity waves; excitation, propagation and dissipation of internal waves; tidal dissipation in stars and giant planets; and the role of inertial and internal gravity waves in stellar interiors.

 - Bruce Sutherland (University of Alberta, Edmonton, Canada)